John Beauchamp, 1st Baron Beauchamp of Warwick: Personal

 John de Beauchamp was born in Warwick, England, sometime between 1307 and 1316.
-His parents were Guy De Beauchamp, Earl of Warwick, (1272–1315), Warwick) and Alice De Toeni, later Countess of Warwick, who had seven children, including John.
+His parents were Guy de Beauchamp, Earl of Warwick, (1272–1315), Warwick) and Alice de Toeni, later Countess of Warwick, who had seven children, including John.
 Towards the end of his life he resided in the parish of St. Andrew, near Baynard's Castle, City of London.
 He bequeathed his house to the King, who had it converted for use as his great wardrobe.
 A bachelor, he died without issue and his barony expired.
 His remains were interred, between two pillars, before the image of the Virgin, on the south side of the nave of Old St Paul's Cathedral, where there was a monument to his memory, incorrectly later known as Duke Humphrey's Tomb, because of the mistaken belief that it was the tomb of Humphrey of Lancaster, 1st Duke of Gloucester.
 The grave and monument were destroyed along with the old cathedral in the Great Fire of London in 1666.
 A modern monument in the crypt lists Beauchamp as one of the important graves lost.

 Early naval career

-He attended King Edward III into Flanders in 1338, was in the array at Vironfosse in 1339, and shared the glory of the great naval victory off Sluys in 1340.
+He attended King Edward III into Flanders in 1338, was in the array at Buironfosse in 1339, and shared the glory of the great naval victory off Sluys in 1340.
 He carried the Royal Standard at the Battle of Crécy in 1346 and was present at the siege and surrender of Calais, of which town he was appointed captain in 1348 a post he held for two years before his first appointment to a senior command role.